xcore/sc_xtcp/doc/api.rst

      - Defining this, and using the uipSingleServer function in the multithreaded main, will use the two thread TCP plus Ethernet.
      - Not defined
+   * - XTCP_EXCLUDE_LISTEN
+     - Exclude support for the listen command from the server, reducing memory footprint
+     - Not defined
+   * - XTCP_EXCLUDE_UNLISTEN
+     - Exclude support for the unlisten command from the server, reducing memory footprint
+     - Not defined
+   * - XTCP_EXCLUDE_CONNECT
+     - Exclude support for the connect command from the server, reducing memory footprint
+     - Not defined
+   * - XTCP_EXCLUDE_BIND_REMOTE
+     - Exclude support for the bind_remote command from the server, reducing memory footprint
+     - Not defined
+   * - XTCP_EXCLUDE_BIND_LOCAL
+     - Exclude support for the bind_local command from the server, reducing memory footprint
+     - Not defined
+   * - XTCP_EXCLUDE_INIT_SEND
+     - Exclude support for the init_send command from the server, reducing memory footprint
+     - Not defined
+   * - XTCP_EXCLUDE_SET_APPSTATE
+     - Exclude support for the set_appstate command from the server, reducing memory footprint
+     - Not defined
+   * - XTCP_EXCLUDE_ABORT
+     - Exclude support for the abort command from the server, reducing memory footprint
+     - Not defined
+   * - XTCP_EXCLUDE_CLOSE
+     - Exclude support for the close command from the server, reducing memory footprint
+     - Not defined
+   * - XTCP_EXCLUDE_SET_POLL_INTERVAL
+     - Exclude support for the set_poll_interval command from the server, reducing memory footprint
+     - Not defined
+   * - XTCP_EXCLUDE_JOIN_GROUP
+     - Exclude support for the join_group command from the server, reducing memory footprint
+     - Not defined
+   * - XTCP_EXCLUDE_LEAVE_GROUP
+     - Exclude support for the leave_group command from the server, reducing memory footprint
+     - Not defined
+   * - XTCP_EXCLUDE_GET_MAC_ADDRESS
+     - Exclude support for the get_mac_address command from the server, reducing memory footprint
+     - Not defined
+   * - XTCP_EXCLUDE_GET_IPCONFIG
+     - Exclude support for the get_ipconfig command from the server, reducing memory footprint
+     - Not defined
+   * - XTCP_EXCLUDE_ACK_RECV
+     - Exclude support for the ack_recv command from the server, reducing memory footprint
+     - Not defined
+   * - XTCP_EXCLUDE_ACK_RECV_MODE
+     - Exclude support for the ack_recv_mode command from the server, reducing memory footprint
+     - Not defined
+   * - XTCP_EXCLUDE_PAUSE
+     - Exclude support for the pause command from the server, reducing memory footprint
+     - Not defined
+   * - XTCP_EXCLUDE_UNPAUSE
+     - Exclude support for the unpause command from the server, reducing memory footprint
+     - Not defined

 Data Structures/Types
 ---------------------